 Full service brokers vs discount brokers: Which one to choose?

 Hello Investors.
-Today we are going to discuss one of the hottest topic in the investing world- Full-service broker vs discount broker: Which one to choose?
+Today we are going to discuss one of the hottest topic in the investing world- Full-service broker vs discount broker and which one to choose?
 However, before moving forward, let us first understand who is a stockbroker.

 Now, there are two types of stock brokers in India: